-Additionally, responsible parties and response teams should be particularly attentive to the possible existence of previouslyunknown cultural resource sites at/on coastal barrier islands, elevated terraces or cut-bank bluffs along rivers, pingos, most shoreline areas (particularly near embayments or promontories), and prominent inland hills.
+Additionally, responsible parties and response teams should be particularly attentive to the possible existence of previously-unknown cultural resource sites at/on coastal barrier islands, elevated terraces or cut-bank bluffs along rivers, pingos, most shoreline areas (particularly near embayments or promontories), and prominent inland hills.

-- An unattended, 4,500 ft. gravel airstrip serving the village of Wainwright (Sheet 250 & 251) is located approximately 78 miles northeast of the center of this map.
+- Point Lay LRRS airstrip (Sheets 237 & 238) is located approximately 17 miles southwest of the center of this map.
+Although formerly a closed Air Force site, it is now open to the public.
+The unattended 3,500 ft. gravel runway is reported to be soft with ruts and ridges the entire length.
+Visual inspection recommended prior to use. - An unattended, 4,500 ft. gravel airstrip serving the village of Wainwright (Sheet 250 & 251) is located approximately 78 miles northeast of the center of this map.
 Visual inspection recommended prior to use. - Wainwright Air Station (Sheet 250) is located approximately 80 miles northeast of the center of this map.
 This facility is closed to the public and should be considered for emergency landing only.
 The unattended, 3,000 ft. gravel runway is not maintained and its condition is unknown.
 Visual inspection recommended prior to use.
-May be used for spill response operations upon approval by Elmendorf Air Force Base, 11th Air Force Airfield Management, (907) 552-7384/3636/5265.
+May be used for spill response operations upon approval by Elmendorf Air Force Base, 11th Air Force Airfield Management, (907) 5527384/3636/5265.

-- · In general, Kasegaluk Lagoon is filled with flats and bars that restrict navigation to the smallest of craft. - Chukchi Sea currents near shore flow north at not less than 1 knot when unopposed by wind or stopped by ice.
-If the ice is open from shore all the way to Point Barrow, the funneling effect it creates increases current velocity to 2-3 knots near Point Barrow. - · Pack ice in this area breaks off from the shore ice in May, moving off and closing back in again with changing winds, until gradually moving off to the north and west.
-Young ice forms in the vacated spaces, but gradually gets thinner until it disappears in late June. - Average freeze up in this area occurs in early November.
+- In general, Kasegaluk Lagoon is filled with flats and bars that restrict navigation to the smallest of craft. - Chukchi Sea currents near shore flow north at not less than 1 knot when unopposed by wind or stopped by ice.
+If the ice is open from shore all the way to Point Barrow, the funneling effect it creates increases current velocity to 2-3 knots near Point Barrow. - Pack ice in this area breaks off from the shore ice in May, moving off and closing back in again with changing winds, until gradually moving off to the north and west.
+Young ice forms in the vacated spaces, but gradually gets thinner until it disappears in late June. - · Average freeze up in this area occurs in early November.